 If the Partnership is or becomes subject to federal, state or local laws or regulations that, in the reasonable determination of the Partnership, create a substantial risk of cancellation or forfeiture of any property in which the Partnership has an interest because of the nationality, citizenship, residency or other related status of any Limited Partner or assignee, the Partnership may redeem the Common Units held by such Limited Partner or assignee at their Current Market Price (as defined in the Glossary).
 In order to avoid any such cancellation or forfeiture, the Partnership may require each Limited Partner or assignee to furnish information about his nationality, citizenship, residency or related status.
-If a Limited Partner or assignee fails to furnish information about such nationality, citizenship, residency or other related as a non-citizen assignee ("Non-citizen Assignee").
-In addition to other limitations on the rights of an assignee who is not a substituted Limited Partner, a Non-citizen Assignee does not have the right to direct the voting of the Partnership.
+If a Limited Partner or assignee fails to furnish information about such nationality, citizenship, residency or other related status within 30 days after a request for such information, such Limited Partner or assignee may be treated as a non-citizen assignee ("Non-citizen Assignee").
+In addition to other limitations on the rights of an assignee who is not a substituted Limited Partner, a Non-citizen Assignee does not have the right to direct the voting of his Common Units and may not receive distributions in kind upon liquidation of the Partnership.